jakimowb/eo-time-series-viewer/README.md

 # README #

-The SenseCarbon Time Series Viewer is a small improvised viewer for remote sensing time series data.
+The SenseCarbon Time Series Viewer is a graphical user interface to visualize time series (TS) of remote sensing (RS) data.
+Its major aims are (i) to allow for an interactive and GIS based labeling of TS data and (ii) to use the RS data "as is" and (iii) to allow for an easy installation on different plattforms using standard python packages shipped with [Quantum GIS (QGIS)](www.qgis.org) only.

 ![Screenshot](Screenshot.png "Screenshot SenseCarbon Time Series Viewer")

-### Features ###

-+ uses the python packages shipped with standard QGIS installation
-+ reads all image formats supported by gdal (www.gdal.org)
-+ the spatial extend shown as image chip for each time series observation can be defined via QGIS
-+ tbd.

-### How do I get this plugin? ###
+### Installation ###

 ## Windows ##